Mental Health Counseling

 Graduates of the program are eligible to obtain a New York State License as a Mental Health Counselor once they pass the licensing exam and accrue 3,000 hours of post-master's supervised mental health counseling experience.
 Find more information on New York State's Mental Health License requirements at www.op.nysed.gov/.

-The 60-credit Mental Health Counseling program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC).
+The M.S.Ed. in Mental Health Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of January, 2015 through January, 2025.

 Application Deadline: February 1